pixelotes/gitctx/README.md

 * Safe: profiles are never auto-applied unless explicitly invoked
 * Clone and sync your profile repo from Git remotes
 * Optional interactive selection via `fzf`
-* Simple and transparent — uses Git under the hood
+* Simple and transparent: uses Git under the hood

 ---